MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsIPPhonePolicy.md

 ```

 ## DESCRIPTION
-Use the Remove-CSTeamsIPPhonePolicy cmdlet to remove a custom policy that's been created for controling Teams IP Phones experiences.
+Use the Remove-CSTeamsIPPhonePolicy cmdlet to remove a custom policy that's been created for controlling Teams IP Phones experiences.

 ## EXAMPLES